STIR-IT-UP - Vol. 13

 Morgan Ray, EA

-Morgan Ray is a managing partner at Bookkeeping for Painters, where she and her team help business owners across North America by simplifying their accounting processes and equipping them with easy to understand information to make better decisions.
-Morgan is a Houston native who studied Entrepreneurial Management; as a tax practitioner and business advisor her specialty is proactive advice in an easy-to-understand format.
-She currently lives in Tucson, AZ, where she enjoys the starry desert skies with her husband and two young children.
+Morgan Ray is a managing partner at Bookkeeping for Painters, where she and her team help business owners across North America by simplifying their accounting processes and equipping them with easy-to-understand information to make better decisions.
+Morgan is a Houston native who studied Entrepreneurial Management; as a tax practitioner and business advisor, her specialty is proactive advice in an easy-to-understand format.
+She lives in Tucson, AZ, where she enjoys the starry desert skies with her husband and two young children.

 SALON SAINT LOUIS 2021